-The G586VPM/C system board is equipped with two PCI IDE connectors that will interface four IDE (Integrated Drive Electronics) hard disk drives.
+The G586VPWT system board is equipped with two PCI IDE connectors that will interface four IDE (Integrated Drive Electronics) hard disk drives.
 An IDE drive is a hard drive with the controller electronics built into the disk assembly.
 The integration of the controller and the drive as a single unit increases reliability and performance by eliminating redundant circuitry.

-Only IDE drives can be connected to the IDE interface.
+Only IDE drives or ATAPI CD-ROMs can be connected to the IDE interface.